Exploring selection biases in FRB dispersion-galaxy cross-correlations with magnetohydrodynamical simulations: Preliminaries and Methods

 where $\eta_e$ is the electron abundance with respect to the hydrogen number density, $X_H$ is the total hydrogen abundance, $\rho$ is the comoving mass density, $m_p$ is the proton mass, and $V$ is the volume of the particle.
 The comoving electron density of each bin is obtained by dividing its total electron number count by its volume.
 We then repeat this for each snapshot.
 Note that while $X_e$ and $\rho$ are available in all snapshots, $X_H$ is only available in the full snapshots, and we take $X_H = 0.76$ for the mini-snapshots.
 We have checked and found no discontinuities in the line-of-sight electron density as a result of this approximation.

 Due to the memory limitations of the JupyterLab workspace, which limits the size (total number of pixels) of the output gridded map that can be held in memory, we choose a bin resolution of $500\,\ckpch$.
-We note that our pixel resolution of 500 ckpc/$h$ places an absolute limit on the scales at which we can obtain $P_{eg}$ to $k \lesssim \frac{\pi}{500\,\mathrm{kpc}/h} \sim 6\,h\,\mathrm{Mpc}^{-1}$.
+We note that our pixel resolution of 500 ckpc/$h$ places an upper limit of $k \lesssim \sim 6\,h\,\mathrm{Mpc}^{-1}$ on the scales at which we can resolve $P_{eg}$, whereas the finite periodic box size sets a lower limit of $k \gtrsim 0.02$.
+For our fiducial $0.2 < z_g < 0.3$, this corresponds to $20 \lesssim \ell \lesssim 5000$.

 Another difficulty in ray tracing in IllustrisTNG comes from the fact that \acp{FRB} are generally observed to come from cosmological distances ($z\gtrsim0.1$) \citep{Macquart_2020} that exceed the $300\,\mathrm{cMpc}$ size of the simulation box.
 Since the simulation box has periodic boundary conditions, given observer and \ac{FRB} positions, computing the \ac{FRB} \ac{DM} can be done by stacking simulation snapshots.
 However, this raises the possibility of a sightline (or nearby sightlines within the same sky region) intersecting the same part of the simulation box multiple times.
 Previous works have dealt with this issue by either changing the angle of the line of sight segment or performing linear coordinate transformations (e.g. rotating the box) when the ray crosses the box boundary \citep{Zhang_2021,Walker_2024}.
 While this solution is sufficient for studies of \ac{DM} distributions, the cross-correlation is a statistic that explicitly describes spatial correlations, and therefore requires the preservation of relative positions of particles within the light cone.
 We resolve this problem geometrically, computing a-priori the ``good" regions of sky, where no sightline intersects with itself or its neighboring pixels for a given pixel resolution.